Blueberry Oatmeal Pancakes

 a stack of blueberry oatmeal pancakes topped with banana slices

 Greek Yogurt Blueberry Oatmeal Pancakes are a great way to make a classic breakfast favorite on the healthier side!
 I am a huge fan of making meals in advance, so I usually make a big batch and freeze some for later.
-They come in handy for breakfast and as an after-school snack, too, with a tropical smoothie.
+They also come in handy for breakfast and as an after-school snack.
+My kids love them with a tropical smoothie or banana strawberry smoothie on the side.

-I am unsure if they used Greek yogurt in their recipe, but it gives these pancakes a creamy richness that makes them unique.
-I added a whole cup because I did not want them to be dry.
+The Greek yogurt in this recipe gives these pancakes a creamy richness that makes them unique.
 I also added some cinnamon for some zing, lemon zest, and juice.
-These will be one of the fluffiest, hearty, bursting with blueberry flavor, pancakes that you have ever had!
+These will be one of the fluffiest, heartiest, and bursting with blueberry flavor pancakes you have ever had!
+The best part?
+They are incredibly easy to prepare, making them ideal for busy mornings or leisurely brunches.
+Kid-approved and husband-approved, they are a wholesome and effortless way to elevate your breakfast routine.

 Why you will love this recipe